zees123-svg/blog-website/Readme.md

-Blog Website 🎉
+📝 Dynamic Blog Website

-**Blog** is a modern and user-friendly blog management web application designed to simplify the process of add, view, and edit blogs.
+**Blog Website** is a modern, dynamic, and user-friendly blog management web application designed to simplify the process of creating, managing, and reading blog posts.
+The system supports real-time content updates, user interaction, and admin control through a secure backend.

 📌 Features

-- 🧾 User registration and profile management
+- 🧾 User registration, login, and profile management
-- 🎟️ Ticket booking (VIP, General, Early Bird)
+- ✍️ Create, edit, update, and delete blog posts (CRUD operations)
-- 📅 Event calendar with reminders and clash detection
+- 📂 Blog categories and tags for better content organization
-- ⭐ Feedback and review system with sentiment analysis
+- 🔍 Search and filter blogs by title, category, or date
-- 📱 Mobile responsive and accessible design
+- 📱 Fully responsive and accessible design
-- 📊 Admin dashboard for analytics and control
+- 📊 Admin dashboard for blog moderation and analytics

 🛠️ Built With